Japanese battleship Musashi: Discovery

 The ship had been thought to have sunk in one piece; in reality, it exploded underwater, scattering debris across the ocean floor.
 The bow section from the number one barbette forward is upright on the sea floor, while the stern is upside down.
 The forward superstructure and funnel is detached from the rest of the ship and lies on its port side.
 In the live streaming video tour conducted by the expedition team, a mount for the seal of the Imperial Japanese Navy—a chrysanthemum made out of teak, long rotted away—can be seen amid the debris.
 The video also showed damage made by U.S. torpedoes, including a warped bow and hits under the ship's main gun.
 Other items found in the area of the wreck, as well as other features found inside, led maritime experts to claim with 90% certainty that the wreck was Musashi.

-To further confirm the identity of the wreck, Shigeru Nakajima, an electrical technician on Musashi who claimed to have survived by jumping overboard after the order to abandon ship was given, told the Associated Press that he was "certain" that the wreck was Musashi upon seeing its anchor and the imperial seal mount.
+To further confirm the identity of the wreck, Shigeru Nakajima, an electrical technician on Musashi who survived by jumping overboard after the order to abandon ship was given, told the Associated Press that he was "certain" that the wreck was Musashi upon seeing its anchor and the imperial seal mount.
 He also expressed his gratitude to the expedition team for having located the shipwreck.

 Preservation and protection

-The discovery of the wreck beneath the surface of the Sibuyan Sea raised issues in the Philippines because Romblon (the local government with jurisdiction over the shipwreck site), as well as the provincial government and even the Philippine Coast Guard, had been unaware that Allen and his team had an ongoing expedition in the area, though Governor Eduardo Firmalo publicly welcomed discovery of the ship.
+The discovery of the wreck beneath the surface of the Sibuyan Sea raised issues in the Philippines because the provincial government of Romblon, which has jurisdiction over the shipwreck site, and the Philippine Coast Guard were unaware that Allen and his team had an ongoing expedition in the area, though Governor Eduardo Firmalo publicly welcomed discovery of the ship.
 In response to the find, the Philippine Coast Guard stated that foreign-owned vessels need clearance from the Philippine Foreign Affairs Department, the Customs Bureau, and the Immigration Bureau before entering Philippine waters.

 Although discovering the shipwreck was very important to the Japanese people because of the presence aboard of over 1,000 Japanese sailors' remains, the National Museum of the Philippines stated that "any further activity [pertaining to the shipwreck would] be governed by established rules and regulations."
 The Museum pointed out that the wreck site of Musashi, as stated by the law, is considered an archaeological site under Romblon's jurisdiction, and was "giving priority to verifying the discovery, obtaining and sharing key information, facilitating the protection and preservation of the site, and formulating appropriate next steps."